At the bottom of this article is a new video talking about the correct and incorrect side of rearmount.

 The above video on the strong and weak side of rearmount concept is an excerpt from the brand new instructional app that Rob Biernacki and I have put out.

-Its a meticulously organised 3 hour and 20 minute instructional on taking, keeping, and attacking from the back position.
+It’s a meticulously organised 3 hour and 20 minute instructional on taking, keeping, and attacking from the back position.

 It also covers escapes, how to counter those escapes, drills, tricks, strategies and a ton more.
 It’s really comprehensive and very easy to implement.